 Since 2000, eight drug molecules developed using ISP have been designated as drug candidates and taken further into clinical trials.
 If not sold, they form the company’s current project portfolio spanning from preclinical studies to clinical Phase II.

 New molecules with strong properties can be developed further by starting from the properties of known drug molecules.
-The new molecules are developed and tested in fully functioning organisms, and all information generated is utilized for further optimization.
+The new molecules are subject to advanced systems biology profiling, where all information generated is utilized for evaluation and further optimization.
 This means that ISP is precise and resource- and cost-efficient.
 Starting primarily from effects on living organisms (in vivo) means that IRLAB has optimal preconditions for capturing molecules with unique effects at the system level that cannot be detected in test tube models (in vitro), and therefore are often missed when molecules are screened using conventional methods.

 One further advantage is that as a rule, the molecules produced based on the ISP have favorable general drug properties, since problems (for example, with uptake in the body or negative effects on the body’s physiology) can be demonstrated and sifted out early on in the process.
 This means that resources for development are only put into molecules with very good properties for success.